joseph-liew/Diverse-Assign/site/pilot_study/README.md

 Between TwoHill plateau-capped and controls, statistical inference was that the distributions were significantly different.
 This was due to the distinct difference in the non-parametric TwoHill plateau-capped and parametric control distributions.
 [Table K](#TABLES_K) However, we can extra-statistically infer that the median of TwoHill plateau-capped was practically higher than the control medians.

 In all data topologies, TwoHill plateau-capped’s entire distribution was high above both controls’ distributions.
 [Figure 3](#FIG_3) Furthermore, depending on data topology, TwoHill plateau-capped’s median was 3.1x to 15,900x higher than pseudorandom control [(Table K)](#TABLES_K).
 The largest difference in median was seen in the largest data topology *2x group count, 2x population size*.
-In this data topology, TwoHill plateau-capped had a smaller SEM to mean ratio, less than 0.5% of pseudorandom’s SEM to mean ratio. [(Table E)](#TABLES_E)
+In this data topology, TwoHill plateau-capped had a smaller SEM to mean ratio, less than 0.5% of pseudorandom’s SEM to mean ratio. [(Table E)](#TABLES_E) The largest SEM to mean ratio for TwoHill plateau-capped was 0.01.
+Variance was almost negligible.
+This finding is coheres to the low data point spread seen in mean diversity gain plotted in [Figure 1](#FIG_1).

 Lastly, the results also demonstrate the poor performance of pseudorandom methods in maximising diversity. ([Table E](#TABLES_E) and [Figure 3](#FIG_3)) In data topology *2x group count, 2x population size*, delta diversity decreased beyond 0.
 The 25<sup>th</sup> percentile delta diversity was at -0.31.